kojikoji/EMWER/README.md

 From ER data, which contain allele frequency paths during experimental evolution for numerous SNPs, this program can estimate population genetics parameters i.e.) effective population size, selection coefficients and dominance parameters for each SNP or all SNPs.

 ## Installation
+We note that EMWER can be run by python2.7.
 Please, check and install the required python libraries, using `pip`.
 ```shell-session: